By Mei Zhang • Last Updated: January 14, 2026

 Try: "ok" or "okayy"

 I learned this the hard way when I texted my nephew "Looking forward to seeing you tomorrow." and he called my sister asking if I was mad at him.
 The period at the end apparently made it seem like I was dreading seeing him, which couldn't have been further from the truth!
-Now I text him "looking forward to seeing u tmrw!!" and apparently that's much friendlier.
+Now in 2026, I text him "looking forward to seeing u tmrw!!" and apparently that's much friendlier.
+He even started responding more enthusiastically once I dropped the periods!

 Why say it when u can show it?
-Gen Z often communicates through reaction images, memes, and GIFs rather than actual words.
-It's visual shorthand that can express complex emotions in a single image.
+Gen Z in 2026 communicates heavily through reaction images, memes, and GIFs rather than actual words.
+It's visual shorthand that can express complex emotions, cultural references, and inside jokes in a single image.
+Meme literacy is now considered a core communication skill.

-To text like Gen Z, build a collection of reaction images and understand when to use them:
+To text like Gen Z, build a constantly updated collection of reaction images and understand the cultural context behind them:

 In my group chat with younger colleagues, I noticed they would often respond with a specific meme rather than typing "that's funny" or "I'm shocked."
-Once I started doing the same, I felt much more connected to the conversation flow.
+Once I started building my own reaction image library and using them appropriately, I felt much more connected to the conversation flow.
 It's like speaking their visual language!
+Now we have an entire shared album of inside-joke reaction images.

 Keysmash is basically when u hit random keys to express a feeling that words can't capture.
 It's like the digital equivalent of a frustrated groan or excited squeal.